mathob/ClinSV/README.md

 ClinSV has the following features:

-* integration of three CNV signals: depth of coverage, split and spanning reads
+* Integration of three CNV signals: depth of coverage, split and spanning reads
-* extensive quality attributes for CNV and SV
+* Extensive quality attributes for CNV and SV
 * CNV and copy-number neutral SV are assigned High, Pass, Low quality tranches
-* variant segregation if a user-supplied PED file is supplied
+* Variant segregation if a user-supplied PED file is supplied
-* gene and phenotype annotation of each SV
+* Gene and phenotype annotation of each SV
-* full, and focussed result tables for easy clinical interpretation
+* Full, and focussed result tables for easy clinical interpretation
 * Quality Control report
 * Analytical validaiton report, if NA12878 is being analysed
 * Multiple population allele frequency measures to help identify rare variants